God’s loving questions

 Jesus is the source of our life, and all our wisdom, righteousness and sanctification comes through Him.
 If there is any wisdom, it comes from Jesus, if there is any righteousness, it comes from Jesus, and if there is any sanctification, it comes from Jesus.

 The devil always tries to distort or reverse God’s truth, by either convincing man that he can be all of the above without any help from God, or that he is a hopeless cause and will never meet God’s expectations.
 These two extremes are illustrated in the Garden of Eden.
 The same serpent who lied in the Garden, is the same devil who speaks these lies to us today.
 He perpetuates the lie that we need to save ourselves without God, or that we are too far gone to be saved at all.
 The serpent told Eve that she and Adam could be like gods.
 That led them to think they didn’t need God and could become their own gods.
 After they ate the forbidden fruit, they had such anxiety about being naked, that they sewed themselves a covering made of fig leaves.
-By making their own coverings, it shows they were still trying to save themselves.
+By making their own coverings, they were trying to save themselves.
 Finally, when they felt they were beyond saving, they simply hid themselves in the Garden, but God never stops pursuing us, even when we are hiding, because love never gives up.

 Love always pursues the one who is loved and hopes to bring restoration and renewal.
 Since God is love, He kept calling them, asking “Where are you?”
 Their answer to God was that they were afraid because they knew they were naked, and then God asks“ Who told you that you were naked?”
 God showed His love to them through His questions.
 The whole conversation between God and the first couple are still relatable today.